deathworlders/online/content/book/deathworlders/chapter-26-blood-ash.md

 He bore her clumsy medicking stoically, and handed her a square pack of some kind the moment she was done.

 “Put that… over the exit wound…” his breathing was definitely getting more difficult.
-“It’ll stick down... just fine... through the blood… but you gotta… stick it down good… y’got that?”
+“It’ll stick down...just fine...through the blood… but you gotta… stick it down good… y’got that?”

 “Got it.”